 Students who do not complete the course in which they were placed within two years must retake the online language placement exam to determine their appropriate placement after the lapsed time.
-Contact April Ritter at rittera@susqu.edu.
+Contact the Academic Assistant in Bogar Hall.

 Chinese, French and Italian 102